NC State Extension Publications

 Skip to Planting Date

 Not too early and not too late!
 Planting too early puts the crop at severe risk for powdery mildew, Hessian fly, aphids, and barley yellow dwarf virus.
-Planting too late will reduce yields, increase the risk of having a winter annual weed problem, and result in thin stands that will attract cereal leaf beetles.
-For the optimum planting times for your region, see “Small Grain Planting Dates in the Small Grain Production Guide.
+Planting too late will reduce yields, increase the risk of having a winter annual weed problem, and result in thin stands that will be more vulnerable to cereal leaf beetle feeding.
+For the optimum planting times for your region, see “Small Grain Planting Dates” in the Small Grain Production Guide (AG-850, revised).

 Rotation and Field Selection